 (2) by operation of inertia, gravity, or both.

 |This section sets out the meaning of terms that are used throughout the rest of the chapter.
 The first defined term, “interstate commerce,” is of crucial importance to understanding this entire set of laws because it greatly limits the scope of what these laws apply to.
 “Interstate commerce” means commerce (i.e. buying, selling and trading) between any of the 50 U.S. states, Washington, D.C., any of the U.S. Territories (e.g. Guam or American Samoa), and “any place outside thereof,” referring to all foreign countries.
 In other words, this means this term applies to selling, buying and trading between states, between a state and a territory, between a state or territory and a foreign country (i.e. importing).
 It does NOT refer to buying, selling or trading within a state.

-In regards to the term “switchblade knife,” the inclusion of the phrase “in the handle” in (1) is critical, because even if a knife has a spring-operated blade, if it has no device (button, etc.) that releases or activates it located “in the handle,” this definition does not apply (e.g. Assisted Opening Knives or Spring Assisted Knives – see also §1244(5) below)).
-The other definition (2) is meant to apply to gravity knives (which are rather obscure and no longer manufactured in the U.S.) and butterfly knives (also commonly referred to as Bali-Song knives).
+In regards to the term “switchblade knife,” the inclusion of the phrase “in the handle” in sub-section (1) is critical, because even if a knife has a spring-operated blade, if it has no device (button, etc.) that releases or activates it located “in the handle,” this definition does not apply (e.g. Assisted Opening Knives or Spring Assisted Knives – see also §1244(5) below)).
+The other definition (2) is meant to apply to gravity knives (which are rather obscure) and butterfly knives (also commonly referred to as Bali-Song knives).
 Although referred to as the Federal Switchblade Act, the Federal definition of a switchblade also includes gravity knives and butterfly knives.

 § 1242.
 Introduction, manufacture for introduction, transportation or distribution in interstate commerce; penalty